kubos/kubos/docs/services/payload-services.rst

 Once the dependencies are in place, you can run ``python service.py config.yml`` and the example service should begin.
 You will know that it is running if the command line output says ``* Running on http://0.0.0.1:5000/ (Press CTRL+C to quit)``.
 You can now point a web browser to http://127.0.0.1:5000/graphiql to access a `graphical GraphQL interface <https://github.com/graphql/graphiql>`_.
-Here you can run quries and mutations against the GraphQL endpoints and see the results.
+Here you can run queries and mutations against the GraphQL endpoints and see the results.

 .. note::